antonegas/thirsty/PLAN.md

 I think most of the faked liquid tricks will be quite simple to implement.
 The sinus curves/harmonic functions might however require a lot of fine tuning to make them look convincing.

-For Navier-Stokes I have no reference for if it would be medium or hard.
-For the particle based I know it will be hard since it will require handling a lot of particle in order to make good.
+For Navier-Stokes I have no reference for if it would be medium or advanced.
+For the particle based I know it will be advanced since it will require handling a lot of particle in order to make good.